Quartz.Plugins provides some useful ready-made plugins for your convenience.

 JsonSchedulingDataProcessorPlugin

 This plugin loads JSON file(s) to add jobs and schedule them with triggers as the scheduler is initialized, and can optionally periodically scan the file for changes.
-It is the JSON analog of XMLSchedulingDataProcessorPlugin.
+It is the JSON analog of XmlSchedulingDataProcessorPlugin.

 Warning